Wednesday, 29 April 2020

 Nice to see this all set out.

 I'd forgotten how intertwined my love of Shakespeare was with my love of Alan Moore.
-I fell in love with the both at about the same time, when I was thirteen, and coming back to the full works of Shakespeare now, I'm struck again by how many strengths I see hims sharing with Moore's eighties output.
-Both writers moved from working in slaughter houses to working in a popular medium derided as poisonous trash, both took the plots and themes of contemporaraneous fantasies - chivalric love in Shakespeare's case, super heroes in Moore's - and tested them in a real world populated by knowable characters with often distressing consequences.
-Neither seemed particularly interested in heroes either, yet both seemed to find it easy to believe in utterly sociopathic villains, to the point where their becoming the most fully rounded characters in any story would be a given.
+I fell in love with the both at about the same time, when I was thirteen, and coming back to the full works of Shakespeare now, I'm struck again by how many strengths I see him sharing with Moore's eighties output.
+Both writers moved from working in slaughter-houses to working in a popular medium derided as poisonous trash.
+Both took the plots and themes of contemporaraneous fantasies – chivalric love in Shakespeare's case, super-heroes in Moore's – and tested them in a real world populated by knowable characters, with often distressing consequences.
+Neither seemed particularly interested in heroes either, yet both seemed to believe heartily in sociopathic villains, to the point where they becoming the most fully rounded characters in any story would be a given.

 None of this has anything to do with the fact Moore gave his final comic the same name as Shakespeare's swansong, by the way.
 I've only just realised that.

-Both love words, and both use loads, and equate writing with magic and magic with world domination, producing not just genre-defining but medium-defining works of cosmic ambition, beauty, fun, never forget fun - works full of lines I wanted and still want to say and references I didn't and still don't get, but also ultimately, merciless works, unmistakably angry that fantasy isn't realisable.
+Both love words, and use loads of them, and equate writing with magic and magic with world domination, producing not just genre-defining but medium-defining works of cosmic ambition, beauty, and fun, never forget fun – works full of lines I wanted and still want to say, and references I didn't and still don't get.
+But also, ultimately, merciless works, unmistakably angry that fantasy isn't realisable.
 Angry, and basically frightened.
-None of this has It still didn't occur to me though, that Shakespeare's first comedy might prove a more disturbing read than Defoe's account of London in the Plague, but that's because I'd forgotten why I loved him so much.
-Here's today's then, and after that you'll probably wonder what the fuss was all about.
+Still, it didn't occur to me that Shakespeare's first comedy might prove a more disturbing read than Defoe's account of London in the Plague, but that's because I'd forgotten why I loved Shakespeare so much.
+Here's today's bit then, and after that you'll probably wonder what the fuss was all about.
 Soho takes its name from the hunting cry used here by Lance by the way.
-And I also love crusts.
+(And, like Lance, I also love crusts.)

 Buy Me a